shamanec/GADS/README.md

 4. Change the `mongo_db` value to the IP address and port of the MongoDB instance.
 Example: `192.168.1.2:32771`

 #### Start the GADS UI
-1. Open terminaExecute `go build .` in the main project folder
+1. Open terminal and execute `go build .` in the main project folder
 2. Execute `./GADS`
 3. Access the UI on `http://{gads_host_address}:{gads_port}`

 #### Start a provider instance
-This is only a UI, to actually have devices available you need to have at least one [GADS-devices-provider](https://github.com/shamanec/GADS-devices-provider) instance running on the same host(or another host on the same network) that will actually set up and provision the devices.
+This is only the UI, to actually have devices available you need to have at least one [GADS-devices-provider](https://github.com/shamanec/GADS-devices-provider) instance running on the same host(or another host on the same network) that will actually set up and provision the devices.
 Follow the setup steps in the linked repository to create a provider instance.

 ## Thanks